marcmodin/terramate-workshop/docs/part-one.md

 ## Instructions

-Assume you have a live Terraform production environment with resources deployed in one account across two regions.
+Assume you a live Terraform production environment with resources deployed in one account across two regions.
 Let's see how easily Terramate can manage different states.

 ### Initialize Stacks